quixio/quix-docs/docs/index.md

     ---

-    Discover how to connect Quix and your application using our SDK
+    Discover how to connect Quix and your application using our SDK.

     [:octicons-arrow-right-24: Learn more](./sdk/connect.html)